communitiesuk/submit-social-housing-lettings-and-sales-data/README.md

 This exposes the rails server on localhost:8080.

 Note docker-compose runs the production docker image (RAILS_ENV=production) as the Dockerfile doesn't include development gems to keep the image size down.

+### Infrastructure

+The cloud infrastructure running this application is set up using the [infrastructure repository](https://github.com/communitiesuk/mhclg-data-collection-beta-infrastructure)